Brendan-P-Moore/AMPTransformer/README.md

 # AMPTransformer

 AMPTransformer classifies peptides as antimicrobial/non-antimicrobial.
 It uses fine-tuned protein NLP models in combination with physicochemical descriptors to classify a FASTA file of peptide sequences.
-See example.FASTA for an example of this file format.
+See example.fasta for an example of this file format.
 A more detailed description of the model is provided in the Description section, below the usage instructions.

 # Dependencies
 * python >= 3.9